ratan-lab/indelMINER/README.md

 ## ACKNOWLEDGEMENTS
 indelMINER uses Paul Hsieh's Superfasthash (http://www.azillionmonkeys.com/qed/hash.html) hash function.
-The hash function is encapsulated in the source file superfasthash.c within this distribution.
+The hash function is encapsulated in the source file superfasthash.c within this distribution. indelMINER also includes the 0.1.19 version of SAMtools by Heng Li as part of the distribution.

 ## SUMMARY
 indelMINER refers to a set of algorithms to identify indels from whole genome